Graduate and Doctoral Faculty Requirements

-Teaching at the doctoral level may take many forms and may be delivered in a variety of ways but should always seek the same result: to instill in our doctoral students an excitement for inquiry and learning undertaken with the highest level of intellectual rigor.
-Doctoral faculty will also balance their responsibilities in the doctoral program with continued significant participation in research and teaching with baccalaureate and master's students and with service to the institution and profession.
-Doctoral faculty members should also be available for summer teaching assignment to doctoral-level courses.
+Teaching at the doctoral level should seek to instill in doctoral students an excitement for inquiry and learning undertaken with the highest level of intellectual rigor.
+Doctoral faculty members will also balance their responsibilities in the doctoral program with continued participation in research and teaching with baccalaureate and master's students and with service to the institution and profession.
+Doctoral faculty members should also be available for summer teaching assignment to doctoral-levelcourses.

-Advising is critical at the doctoral level and shall encompass initial orientation and guidance about coursework, doctoral-related examinations and research, monitoring progress toward timely degree completion, and making recommendations about a student's continuation in the program and advancement to candidacy.
-Doctoral faculty will need to demonstrate availability and flexibility in order to guide students toward active engagement in their scholarship and must be reasonably available either in person, telephonically, or electronically during all academic terms including summer sessions.
-All doctoral faculty members are required to chair and serve on dissertation committees.
+Effective and regular advising is critical at the doctoral level and shall encompass: initial orientation and guidance about coursework, doctoral-related examinations and research, and dissertation proposals; monitoring progress on dissertations and progress toward timely degree completion; and making recommendations about a student's continuation in the program and advancement to candidacy.
+Doctoral faculty members chair and/or service on dissertation committees and, consequently, must be reasonably available either in person, telephonically, or electronically during all academic terms including summer sessions.

-Furthermore, doctoral faculty members are required to participate in the recruitment of students of the highest caliber, recognizing that the viability of a doctoral program is highly dependent on and reflective of the quality of its graduates.
+Furthermore, doctoral faculty members are required to participate in the recruitment of well qualified students, recognizing that the quality and viability of a doctoral program is dependent on the quality and number of its students and the reputation of its graduates.

 CRITERIA FOR SELECTION AND MAINTENANCE OF DOCTORAL FACULTY STATUS

-Appointment to the doctoral faculty of a specific doctoral program is reserved for those faculty members who have the credentials to fulfill the roles and responsibilities set forth above and whose scholarly achievements, expertise, and experience are demonstrated to be of the highest quality.
-Candidates for appointment, reappointment and maintenance of doctoral status during the pendency of either an appointment or reappointment must meet all of the following criteria:
+Appointment to the doctoral faculty of a specific doctoral program is reserved for those faculty members who have the credentials to fulfill the roles and responsibilities set forth above and who:

-- hold a doctorate appropriate to the program in which the appointment is made;
+- hold a doctoral degree appropriate to the program in which the appointment is made;

-- be active scholars who regularly engage in significant and high quality work within a clearly defined program of research in the field.
-The quality of their scholarship must be demonstrated by its selection for dissemination in a variety of national/international peer -reviewed scholarly publications, by presentations at national and international conferences, by the acquisition of competitive external funds to support the work, and/or by other equivalent forms of professional recognition appropriate to the discipline;
+- are active scholars who regularly engage in significant and high quality work within a clearly defined program of research in the field.
+The quality of their scholarship and research must be demonstrated by its dissemination in national/international peer -reviewed scholarly publications and conferences, by the acquisition of competitive external funds to support the work, and other equivalent forms of professional recognition appropriate to the discipline;

-- be effective in their interaction with students and exercise well the full responsibilities associated with mentoring doctoral students, guiding their research, serving as chairs and members of dissertation committees, and ensuring the timely completion of the doctoral degree;
+- are effective in their interaction with students and exercise well the full responsibilities associated with mentoring doctoral students;

 TERM OF APPOINTMENT

 The term of appointment to the doctoral faculty shall normally be for a period of four years.
-Once designated as a member of the doctoral faculty, continuation in this role and any subsequent reappointment will require full and rigorous engagement in all of the roles and responsibilities set forth above.
+Once designated as a member of the doctoral faculty, continuation in this role and any subsequent reappointment will require full and rigorous engagement in all ofthe responsibilities set forth above.